hapax/hapax.github.io/assets/chuzenji.md

 I ask myself: what is ruin?
 Is it mere grotesquerie, like the swan, things disharmonious in the arrangement of their parts?
-That would make ruin an aesthetic phenomenon.
+That would make ruin an aesthetic phenomenon akin to beauty.
 But disharmony is different from beauty, since it is easier to achieve; to paraphrase the opening lines of Anna Karenina, there are many ways to decay.